QingZ11/nebula-website/content/en/posts/automate-workflows-with-github-action/index.md

 With the help of open source tools such as cpplint or clang-format, requirement #1 can be met easily.
 If Step1 fails, the following steps will be skipped automatically and the whole process will not be continued.

 For requirement #2, we hope to compile Nebula Graph source code on the currently supported systems.
 Thus, building directly on the physical machines is no longer a choice.
 After all, the price of one single machine is rather high, not to mention one machine is not enough.
-In order to ensure the consistency of the compilation environments and reduce the performance loss  as much as possible, we finnally chose Docker.
+In order to ensure the consistency of the compilation environments and reduce the performance loss  as much as possible, we finally chose Docker.
 The process went smoothly with GitHub Action's [job matrix](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix) and its support for [Docker](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idcontainer).

 ![pr test processing flow](https://user-images.githubusercontent.com/57335825/81529003-c7dc0100-9312-11ea-9441-2fd611b65819.png)